Hot Topics

 Black Americans Have Worse Asthma Outcomes Than White Americans

-• Disproportionately diagnosed1
+• More frequently diagnosed1

 • ~3x likely to die due to asthma, with the highest death rates in Black women1,3